Skip to main content

 • Make training, development and any opportunities for promotion available to all staff.

-• Ensure that decisions about staff are based on merit.
+• Establish, monitor and review processes to ensure that decisions about staff are based on merit.

-• Review employment practices to ensure fairness.
+• Review employment practices to monitor for fairness.
 We commit to timely review and updates of processes and policies to take into account both changes in the law and best practice guidance.

-• Monitor the make-up of the workforce in terms of age, sex, race, national or ethnic background, sexual orientation, gender identity, religion or belief, socio-economic background, care giving responsibilities and disability including neurodiversity.
+• Monitor the make-up of the workforce in terms of age, race, national or ethnic background, sex and gender identity, sexual orientation, religion or belief, socio-economic background, caregiving responsibilities and disability including neurodiversity.

 • Monitor and assess how this policy and plan are working.
 We will formally review and update them yearly, through our internal working groups and support from external skills and expertise.